 FBNN hosts an Annual Agency Conference for all partner agencies to attend.
-The Nutiriton Education staff intends on hosting a breakout session dedicated to highlighting all SNAP-Ed opportunities for clients in the community.
+The Nutrition Education staff intends on hosting a breakout session dedicated to highlighting all SNAP-Ed opportunities for clients in the community.
 This opportunity allows us to explain the programs to partners, allows them to ask questions, and allows them to request a class or to be part of an intervention.

-Include partner organizations, coalitions, and other.
-Briefly describe the role of the partners.
+Include partner organizations,

+describe the role of the partners.